 ||using words that imitate sounds that things make

-Sharing/Analyzing a Teacher Model (one of the Seven Elements of a Differentiated Writing Lesson): I do always try to provide a teacher model that my kids can analyze; they like to both compliment my writing as well as pick it apart, so I often find myself writing something to share with them that isn't perfect.
+Sharing/Analyzing a Teacher Model--another of the Seven Elements of a Differentiated Writing Lesson): I do always try to provide a teacher model that my writers can analyze; they like to both compliment my writing as well as pick it apart, so I often find myself writing something to share with them that isn't perfect but is close to being very good.
 I also try to show them a model that isn't the exact same assignment they are doing because I find many of them will copy me if I do that.
-The following teacher models were shown to my kids as rough drafts (I have since revised and published them) so that the students could pick them apart, and they also spotted how I took the same poetry format from the book and used it to pay tribute not to heroes but to other special people.
+The following teacher models were shown to my kids as rough drafts (I have since revised and published them) so that the students could pick them apart, and they also spotted how I took the same poetry format from the book and used it to pay tribute not to heroes but to three other other special people.

 I am blessed with excellent student aides.
 Each semester, they give me two or three of them, and because I am (hopefully this is humbly interpreted) a popular guy among my students, a lot of eighth graders request that they might be allowed be my aide.
-I am blessed to hand-select from the best of the best.
-At the end of each school year, I always write my student aides short poems, and I write those poems onto the first page of a blank writer's notebook, and these serve as my "thank you" gift to my aides.
-I decided this year I would use the Barack Obama poetry format to write a stanza about each of my aides.
-I shared the rough drafts of these stanzas with my sixth graders, asking them to tell me which poetic tools they saw me already using, and asking them to suggest how I might revise (one of the Seven Elements of a Differentiated Writing Lesson) the descriptions or details to include another of the poetic tools that I haven't used yet.
+I am blessed to hand-select from the best of the best who make the request.
+At the end of each school year, I always write my student aides short poems, I write those poems onto the first page of a blank writer's notebook, and these serve as my "thank you" gift to my aides.
+I decided in 2013 I would use the Barack Obama poetry format to write a stanza about each of my aides.
+I shared the rough drafts of these stanzas with my sixth graders, asking them to tell me which poetic tools they saw me already using, and asking them to suggest how I might revise--yet another of the Seven Elements of a Differentiated Writing Lesson--the descriptions or details to include another of the poetic tools that I haven't used yet.

 Have I told you that you are softly spoken?

 And how I wish your eight grade peers practiced